AyaBellazreg/Blog-app/README.md

-# Blogging app based on React
+# Project mangement app based on React

-A blogging app based on React and Redux using Firestore for a Realtime Database.
+A simple project management app based on React and Redux using Firestore for a Realtime Database.

 ## Features
 * Login form